 Don is particularly referring to food baskets and gifts that include food items other than chocolates, candies, or cookies; however, the impact from a food basket is similar, regardless of what’s inside.
 More importantly, most food gifts come in reusable tins or boxes, so your customers will see your brand even after they’ve eaten what was inside.

 Although InkHead does not yet have too many specialty-food baskets to choose from, we do have a number of traditional food-gifts available, such as Promotional Pretzel Tins, Personalized Bags of Nuts, and Custom Candy Containers.

-According to ASI’s recent Global Advertising Specialties Impressions Study (which we referenced in our 2010 ASI Power Summit recap), promotional food gifts generate less impressions than most other promotional products, but their impact is felt more keenly than that of a promotional cap or custom shirt.
+According to ASI’s recent Global Advertising Specialties Impressions Study, promotional food gifts generate less impressions than most other promotional products, but their impact is felt more keenly than that of a promotional cap or custom shirt.
 As we’ve mentioned here already, Republicans are 1.5 times more likely to accept a promotional food item, so bear that in mind when deciding what to buy for clients in “blue states” and “red states.”
 Most importantly, custom food gifts have a limited shelf life, so be sure that your clients will be around to enjoy the gift.
 After all, there’s nothing worse than stale snack foods.